astrid5825/sep11-freedom-project/blog/entry01.md

 ```
 What this does is create a new "person" (class), **(note ig = Impact)**.
 From this base, you can extend and build onto this.
 You can make as many as you want. **(Note, "name" is a property of the class, you need to use ``.name=name;`` )**

+My next blog will most likely be about adding items/media into the game.
+I have not been able to edit the actual stage, or add characters.
+But for now, this is what I have to offer.
+Youtube has been my number one help, along with the folks on slack giving me guidence on what I may need to do.
+Big shout out to them :)

 [Next](entry02.md)

 [Home](../README.md)